Skip to content

 In August 2006, a homeowner in Nixa was reading the newspaper when he heard a loud crash.
 He thought a truck had hit his house.
 But when he ran outside, he discovered that his garage, with his car in it, had fallen into a sinkhole 90 feet deep.
 Nixa police had to close off streets near the collapse because of the large number of sightseers.

-On April 18, 2017, Mike Kromrey, Joey Waitman and Loring Bullard were floating Wilsons Creek when they came upon a remarkable sight—a whirlpool in the stream, sucking water into a two-foot-wide hole in the creek bed.
-Over the next several months, this swallow hole continued to grow, so that by November 2017 the entire flow of Wilson Creek was going into it.
-The lost flow almost certainly goes to Rader Spring, along Wilsons Creek a few miles south.
+On April 18, 2017, Mike Kromrey, Joey Waitman and I were floating Wilson's Creek when we came upon a remarkable sight — a whirlpool in the stream, sucking water into a 2-foot-wide hole in the creek bed.
+Over the next several months, this "swallow hole" continued to grow, so that by November 2017 the entire flow of Wilson's Creek was going into it.
+The lost flow almost certainly goes to Rader Spring, along Wilson's Creek a few miles south.
 Videos of the evolution of this swallow hole can be seen on this website under Resources: Swallow Hole.

 Devil’s Den, originally called Panther’s Den, is a large, steep-sided sinkhole near Fordland.
 The Fordland Band once played on a wooden platform down in the sinkhole.
 The sinkhole is on private property and is inaccessible to the public.